top of page

 What is ananda?

 Because it can be interpreted in two ways, the term ananda (ānanda) can be confusing.
-Ananda is most commonly translated as “bliss,” meaning “perfect joy” or “perfect happiness,” and most spiritual people associate it with enlightenment—which is accurate but with some important nuances.
+Ananda is most commonly translated as “bliss,” meaning “perfect joy” or “perfect happiness,” and most spiritual people associate it with enlightenment—which is accurate, but with some important nuances.

 The first kind of ananda is experiential bliss.
 This is joy gained through a sensory experience, such as interaction with or the acquisition of an object of desire.
 Or it can be gained through a spiritual practice, such as the joy experienced from deep meditative states (samādhi).
-Sattva guna is also experienced as joy or happiness, for example the joy that an intellectual pursuit, piece of music or art can elicit.
+Sattva guna is also experienced as joy or happiness, for example the joy that an intellectual pursuit, piece of music, or art can elicit.
 Although experiential joy is undeniably pleasing, its draw-backs are that it is temporary and therefore ultimately, unsatisfactory.
 In truth, there is no object or experience that can provide us with permanent, unlimited happiness.
-As such, as individuals we must continue to find new objects, places, relationships and experiences so that we never run out of things to make us happy.
+As such, as individuals we must continue to find new objects, places, relationships and experiences so that we never run out of things to make us happy!
 And when we can no longer do so, due to financial constraints or just not being able to get what we want, we quickly become agitated, angry and depressed.

 Vedanta shows that the reason objects and experiences can never completely satisfy us is due to the nature of the changing gunas (natural forces).
-Because objects in and of themselves are incapable of giving happiness, it also shows that the temporary joy we experience must be coming from us and not objects.
+Because objects in and of themselves are incapable of giving happiness, it also shows that the temporary joy we experience must be coming from us and not objects themselves.
 If that weren’t the case, every object that gives you happiness would give the same to me.
 This means that any joy must be coming from me.

 The second type of ananda is associated with another Sanskrit word, ananta, meaning “infinite” or “limitlessness,” and it is this ananda that Vedanta teaches.
-The difficult is that we don’t always know which ananda scripture is referring to.
+The difficulty is that we don’t always know which ananda scripture is referring to.
 For example, take the epithet for the Self: sat-chit-ananda.
 In this case ananda doesn’t refer to experiential bliss, but the nature of the Self to be “limitlessness.”
-Thus, the complete translation should be “existence-consciousness-limitlessness” with each word acting as a synonym describing the nature of the Self.
+Thus, the complete translation should be “existence-consciousness-limitlessness” with each word acting as a synonym that describes the nature of the Self.
+In addition to “limitlessness,” ananda or the bliss of the Self can also be described as “wholeness,” “fullness,” or even “love” (parabhakti = “supreme love/devotion”).

 In contrast to reflected bliss (pratibimbānanda), Self bliss is original bliss (bimbānanda or ātmānanda).
 Original bliss is not experienced as the sometimes giddy feeling one gets from reflected bliss.
 Instead, it’s described as limitless satisfaction knowing that whatever happens, I’m always okay.
 This is the result of gaining Self-knowledge and constantly focusing our attention on it.
 “It’s love loving itself,” as one teacher aptly puts it.